 Listed below are brief summaries of the different leave types.
-Details regarding procedures for requesting leave and the impact on NMSU benefit programs can be found in the NMSU policy manual or by contacting Benefit Services at firstname.lastname@example.org.
-Training for all leave types is available on a semi-annual basis through the Center for Learning & Professional Development.
+Details regarding procedures for requesting leave and the impact on NMSU benefit programs can be found in the NMSU ARP by contacting Benefit Services at firstname.lastname@example.org.

 - Regular full-time employees earn 22 work days per year.

 - Time is prorated for regular part-time employees.

 - Annual leave can be accumulated to a total of 52 working days (416 hours), but only 30 days (240 hours) may be carried forward each July 1st.

 - Regular full time 12-month employees and non-regular full-time term employees employed on or after July 1, 2016, shall accrue annual leave in accord with the schedule and terms found in ARP 8.41.